zagorulkinde/revolut-task/README.md

 # revolut-task
-Simple rest http service (Jetty, Jersey, MyBatis, Swagger, RestEasy)
+Simple rest http service (Jetty, Jersey, MyBatis, Liquibase, Swagger, RestEasy)

 ### How to use?